Snide and Prejudice

-Snide and Prejudice is a 1997 film directed by Philippe Mora.
+Snide and Prejudice is a 1997 dark comedy film directed by Philippe Mora.

 Synopsis

 At a mental institution, the resident physician, Dr Cohen, encourages his patients who believe that they are important Nazi figures to act out their fantasies.
 The therapy sessions show Hitler consolidating his power by assembling his gang of supporters; however, they are interrupted at times, once because Davidson's uniform is at the dry cleaners, and another time because a patient who believes he is Picasso interrupts a session.